 Techno-religion, religious conservatism, neoliberal political economy, cultural politics, social/cultural resistance, social movements, digital activism.

-Esma Husniye Celebioglu began her PhD education in Cultural Studies program at George Mason University in 2015.
-Celebioglu received her BA degree from philosophy department at Bogazici University.
-She earned her MA degree in Cultural Studies program at Istanbul Sehir University.
-Her MA thesis examines the role of communication technology in shaping social movements.
+Esma H. Celebioglu received her B.A. in Philosophy at Bogazici University and her M.A. in Cultural Studies program at Istanbul Sehir University.
+Her M.A. thesis examines the role of communication technologies in shaping social movements.
 During her education, she worked as assistant in different media projects.

 She is the co-author, with Aslı Telli Aydemir, of “Yeni Medya Arayüzeyinde Örgütsüzleşme, İktidar ve Dönüşen Direniş Kültürü” that was published in the edited collection Devrim Yahut Vasat: Üretim, Deneyim ve Teknoloji [“Disorganization, Power and Transformed Resistance Culture in New Media Interface” - in Revolution or Business as Usual: Production, Experience, and Technology] (Eds.T.Akbal-Süalp & Burçe Çelik, İstanbul: Bağlam Yayınevi, 2012).

-She is currently a PhD candidate and working on her dissertation.
+She is currently a PhD candidate at George Mason University.
 Her dissertation project focuses on the incorporation of technology into religious economy and its impact on the transformation of religious conservative structures in Turkey.
-She will specifically analyze the religious market and transformation of (religious) conservative culture in Turkey with an emphasis on the relationship between technology and neoliberal political economy.
-Her areas of research include techno-religion, religious conservatism, neoliberal political economy, cultural transformation, social/cultural resistance, social movements and digital activism.
+She specifically analyzes the religious market and transformation of (religious) conservative culture in Turkey with an emphasis on the relationship between technology and neoliberal political economy.
+Her research areas include techno-religion, religious conservatism, neoliberal political economy, cultural transformation, social/cultural resistance, social movements and digital activism.

 2018: Office of the Provost Presidential Summer Research Fellowship (George Mason University)